sumitridhal/happy-numbers/README.md

 Here's how we could adapt our pseudo code to automate the testing of many numbers to find out which are happy and unhappy.
 We'll start with a current number set to 1 and evaluate numbers up to 1000:

 1. See if the current number is 1.
-  a.
-If yes, we're starting the evaluation process.
+    1. If yes, we're starting the evaluation process.
-  b.
-If no, the current number is what we set in Step 4 below, the next number to evaluate.
+    2. If no, the current number is what we set in Step 4 below, the next number to evaluate.
 See if our current number has more than one digit.
 If yes, split the current number into single digits and multiply each digit by itself.
 Then add up the multiplication results into a single sum, or total.
 If no, multiply the number by itself to get a total.